Schokolado/obj/README.md

 # obj

-**obj** is a parser for the ".obj" model files defined by Wavefront Technologies.
-It parse obj files and return a list contained all the vertices, UVs and normals.
+**obj** is a parser for the "[.obj](http://paulbourke.net/dataformats/obj/)" model files defined by Wavefront Technologies.
+It parses only the polygons in obj files and return a list contained all the vertices, UVs and normals.

 For a group containing multiple models, the parser does not restore the tree structure of the models since all vertices are converted to world coordinates, but returns a list of all models